prettier/prettier-vscode/README.md

 ### Run Prettier through Linters

 Another option to run Prettier and linters together is to have the linters run Prettier.
 For these configurations you **DO NOT USE THIS EXTENSION**.
 Instead you use the linter extensions to run the linter and Prettier.
 See the Prettier documentation for instructions on how to configure each linter.
+This setup is generally **not recommended**, but can be useful in certain circumstances.
+To learn about why you probably should avoid this setup see [the prettier documentation](https://prettier.io/docs/en/integrating-with-linters.html#notes).

 - **ESLint**: [Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) | [Configuration](https://prettier.io/docs/en/integrating-with-linters.html#use-eslint-to-run-prettier)
 - **TSLint**: [Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) | [Configuration](https://prettier.io/docs/en/integrating-with-linters.html#use-tslint-to-run-prettier)